Y.M.C.A. (song): Accolades

 "Young Man (Y.M.C.A.)" won the Grand Prix at the FNS Music Festival '79 and the 10th Japan Music Awards.
 Despite the hit, the song was disqualified for the 21st Japan Record Awards due to the competition's guideline that requires the songs to be original work.
 At the award, Saijo instead won the golden award for his single, "Yuki ga Areba" (1979).

 Cover versions

 "Young Man (Y.M.C.A.)" has been covered by multiple other Asian musicians, including Keisuke Kuwata, Aska, George Lam, Yang Kun, and E-girls.

+It was covered by the Minions in the 2013 animated film Despicable Me 2.